 What Happens If I Mix Too Much 2-Stroke Oil?

-Additionally, when you add too much 2-stroke oil in your chainsaw, carbon, and oil will be deposited.
-So it clogs the whole system, and air can’t move in-out.
-So the engine will overheat rapidly.
+Additionally, when you add too much 2-stroke oil in your chainsaw, carbon and oil will be deposited.
+So it clogs the whole system, and air can’t move in and out.
+So, the engine will overheat rapidly.

-And also, because of too much oil you will get a huge carbon build-up right on the piston and exhaust port, and it’s eventually going to break off, and it’s going to get stuck between the piston and cylinder, it is causing to piston and cylinder’s long run score up.
-So most suitable for using a manufacturer guide and use a suitable mixing ratio like 50:1, 40:1, or 32:1 as your manufacturer guide.
+You will get a huge carbon build-up due to too much oil right on the piston and exhaust port, and it’s eventually going to break off, and it’s going to get stuck between the piston and cylinder, it is causing the piston and cylinder’s long run score up.
+So most suitable to use a manufacturer guide and a suitable mixing ratio like 50:1, 40:1, or 32:1 as your manufacturer guide.